Wild Indonesia: Wildlife Adventure in Sumatra |Komodo NP |Sulawesi New Trip

 Indonesia, officially the Republic of Indonesia, is a country in Southeast Asia and Oceania between the Indian and Pacific oceans.
-It consists of over 17,000 islands,including Sumatra, Java, Sulawesi, and parts of Borneo and New Guinea.
-It is located on a hotspot of tectonic activity in the Pacific Ocean, with...
+It consists of over 17,000 islands including Sumatra, Java, Sulawesi, and parts of Borneo and New Guinea.
+It is located on a hotspot of tectonic activity in the Pacific Ocean,...
 More

 Explore the Wild Indonesia Wildlife Adventure: